Are Few-Shot Learning Benchmarks too Simple ? Solving them without Task Supervision at Test-Time: Ablation Study

-\subsection{Ablation Study}
+\section{Ablation Study}

-\textbf{[Figures~\ref{fig:ablationomniglot},\ref{fig:ablationminiimagenet}]} We conduct an ablation study on Omniglot (5-way 5-shot) and \textit{miniImageNet} (5-way 5-shot) to determine the effect and importance of the various proposed tricks and components: \begin{itemize} \item \textbf{K-Means vs. Sinkhorn K-Means.} From comparing O3 to O4, O1 to O5, M6 to M7, M1 to M8, it appears that using Sinkhorn K-Means instead of K-Means++ is the most beneficial and important factor. \item \textbf{Center Loss}.
+\textbf{[Figures~\ref{fig:ablationomniglot},\ref{fig:ablationminiimagenet}]} We conduct an ablation study on Omniglot (5-way 5-shot) and \textit{miniImageNet} (5-way 5-shot) to determine the effect and importance of the various proposed tricks and components.
+Implementations in this section are based on the official ProtoNet implementation~\citep{snell2017prototypical}, thus numbers might differ slightly from the main paper. \begin{itemize} \item \textbf{K-Means vs. Sinkhorn K-Means.} From comparing O3 to O4, O1 to O5, M6 to M7, M1 to M8, it appears that using Sinkhorn K-Means instead of K-Means++ is the most beneficial and important factor. \item \textbf{Center Loss}.
 From comparing O2 to O3, O5 to O6, O4 to O8, M7 to M11, M8 to M9, center loss seems to be beneficial (although the significance is at the limit of the confidence intervals).
-It is the second most influential factor. \item \textbf{Softmax vs. Sinkhorn conditionals} (at meta-training and meta-evaluation time).
+It is the second most influential factor. \item \textbf{Softmax vs. Sinkhorn conditionals} (at train and test time).
 For training, it is not clear whether using Sinkhorn or Softmax conditionals is beneficial or not.
 For evaluation, from comparing M1 to M2, M3 to M4, M5 to M6, it seems that Sinkhorn conditionals are better if the metric is clustering accuracy, while Softmax conditionals might be better if the metric is unsupervised accuracy, although the effect seems to be negligible (see how the color patterns are inverted). \end{itemize}